 Patient Opinion exists so that people can share the story of their care and have conversations with hospitals and staff that improve services.
-So our editorial policy aims to publish as many of the stories we are told as we possibly can.
-However, in a few cases we may need to make some changes.
+Our editorial policy aims to publish as many of the stories we are told as we possibly can, however, in a few cases we may need to make some changes.
 Here are the guidelines we use to make sure that this is done sensitively and with minimum change.

 There are four principles, which guide the Patient Opinion editorial policy:

 1. Enable a clear, timely, public, constructive conversation about care.

 2. Make giving feedback safe and easy for patients, service users and carers.

 3. Encourage authentic feedback, based in personal experience.

 These principles guide the decisions made by editors.
 There are guidelines that come from these principles, which help our moderators to decide if and how they should edit a story.

 Enable a clear, timely, public, constructive conversation about care

 To ensure the conversation is constructive, we will:

 - Reject postings which are primarily commercial, obscene or irrelevant.